dmbarbour/wikilon/docs/AwelonLang.md

 This is the extract argument algorithm adjusted for named values.
 Conveniently, we only use the four Awelon primitive combinators, and the result is about as concise as we can reasonably expect.
 These rewrites can be reversed, or we could just partially compute `X Y Z CODE'`, to recover the original `CODE` for rendering.

-A remaining challenge regards conditional behaviors.
-Consider:

-        -> X Y Z; [onF] [onT]
-        [-> X Y Z; onF] [-> X Y Z; onT]

-The first program will copy `X Y Z` into the `onF` and `onT` paths, of which we expect to drop one path.
-The copy effort is wasted, and this is unsuitable for affine types.
-The second program is superior from that perspective, but expression of `-> X Y Z;` is redundant.
-I would like the convenience of the first and the zero-copy property of the second.
-I believe this is possible, but it may require a view with specialized support for conditional behavior.
-I have not worked out the details.

-Even so, named locals are simple and immediately useful.
+*Note:* Optimizing conditional behavior (so we don't copy data into each branch) might require special handling, e.g. of `[Cases] a i` patterns.

+recognition of `(case)` annotations and other staged evaluation techniques to avoid unnecessary copy of the value between branches.
+We might further optimize for stuff like automatically deconstructing tuple values.
+But even without such extensions, named locals are simple and useful.

 ## Namespaces